Materials Research Society

 Letters to a Pre-Scientist – This pen pal program cultivates one on one relationships between students and real STEM professionals.
 We aim to humanize STEM professionals, demystify STEM career pathways, and inspire all students to explore a future in STEM by engaging middle school students in reading and writing during science class.

-2022-2023 MRS Officers
+2023-2024 MRS Officers

-I am a third-year Chemistry Ph.D.
+I am a fourth-year Chemistry Ph.D.
 Candidate in Warren Lab working on materials discovery for alternates to Li-ion batteries.
 I attended the University of Notre Dame for undergrad, where I got my degree in Chemistry with a minor in Science Policy.
 In my free time, I like to play golf, paint, read, and drink tea.
 Feel free to stop by the Warren Lab for a cup of tea with me sometime!

 Liaisons: